 Why are leadership skills important for the SENCo?

 All the SENCoS play a vital role in their schools, therefore, they need to have a leading status in the school.
-Some schools don't give enough status to their SENCo even though according to the registered pupil population, they should.
+Some schools don't give enough status to their SENCo even though according to the registered learner population, they should.
 It's not just about managing individual cases; SENCos should be driving whole-school improvement.
-With a seat at the leadership table, they can advocate for inclusive practices, influence resource allocation, and ensure that the needs of pupils with SEND are central to the school's strategic planning.
+With a seat at the leadership table, they can advocate for inclusive practices, influence resource allocation, and ensure that the needs of learners with SEND are central to the school's strategic planning.

 SENCo Career Questions Answered